 This implies that other databases do not have HANA’s computational power.
 But let us leave that to the side for now.

-The point we are emphasizing in is the presentation by SAP of CDSs as if other databases do not already have what CDSs offer.
-Clearly, it will take years for CDSs to reach parity with anyDatabaseViews.
+The point we are emphasizing is the presentation by SAP of CDSs as if other databases do not already have what CDSs offer.
+It will take years for CDSs to reach parity with anyDatabaseViews.

 Cost to Create Fiori Apps